DBatterman/election-analysis/README.md

 ## Overview of Election Audit

 The purpose of this audit was to break down analyze votes in a local Colorado election.
+By using this code, we get to see in depth what happened in this election.
+It will tell us the total number of votes, the votes breakdown in each county in the election, and how many votes each candidate got.
+This will then allow us to figure out which county had the most votes, and which candidate won the election.

 ## Election Audit Results